GUIDE 2026

 4. Visual Appeal

 Good content structure, readability, and quality might not be enough for documentation accessibility.
-Visual appeal, even though much more of a subjective criterion when compared to the other usability criteria, makes a significant difference in how users perceive documentation.
+Visual appeal, though much more subjective than the other usability criteria, makes a significant difference in how users perceive documentation.
 Incorporating a well-thought-out visual hierarchy can further enhance the user’s experience by guiding their attention to the most important elements.

 There is no point in denying reality: humans are drawn toward aesthetically pleasing objects and make split-second judgments about visual appeal.

-To make sure that your users value and make use of all the hard work that you put in to create documentation, it is worth taking the time and effort to provide your documentation with a design that has high visual appeal.
+To ensure your users value and use the hard work you put into creating documentation, it is worth investing time and effort to design your documentation with high visual appeal.

-Use of appropriate font, font size, color scheme, layout, images, screenshots, and navigation elements can all contribute to increasing the visual appeal of your technical documentation.
-Additionally, utilizing usability testing templates can help ensure that your design choices effectively enhance visual appeal and user experience.
+Using appropriate fonts, font sizes, color schemes, layouts, images, screenshots, and navigation elements can all enhance the visual appeal of your technical documentation.
+Additionally, utilizing usability testing templates can help ensure that your design choices effectively improve visual appeal and user experience.

 How to Test Documentation Usability?